janderie/Lab-Page/content/authors/admin/_index.md

     url: 'https://search.asu.edu/profile/507986'

 # Short bio (displayed in user profile at end of posts)
-bio: J. Marty Anderies is a professor of sustainability at Arizona State University.
+bio: J. Marty Anderies is a professor of computational social science at Arizona State University.

 interests:
   - Institutions for Collective Action
   - Infrastructure Tranistions
-  - Robustness of Coupled Infrastructure Systems.
+  - Robustness of Coupled Infrastructure Systems

 education:
   courses: